MobolanleAdebesin/songify/README.md

 ## Project Repository Description

+I chose to build Songify, audio playback app, because I love music and I've always wanted to build a project that utilizes Spotify's API.
+It was a fun challenge learning about the authentication process and figuring out what information could be used to reach an MVP.

 Songify is a simple full-stack application that allows users to:
 1. Search for a song by entering the title of a track into the search bar
 1. Receive a list of 5 songs that match the searched title